MicrosoftDocs/machine-learning-server-docs/microsoft-r/deploy-pretrained-microsoftml-models.md

 ## Installation

 The **MicrosoftML package** is installed by default with Microsoft R Server various platforms.
-For a list  of these platforms, see [Platform availability](microsoftml-get-started.md#platform-availability).
+For a list  of these platforms, see the [Platform availability](microsoftml-get-started.md#platform-availability) section in the getting started topic.

 But the pretrained ML models are not installed by default.
 To install them, you must check the **ML Models** checkbox on the **Configure the installation** page for Microsoft R Server.
 To see this box you must click the dropdown menu for **Microsoft R Server** in **The following components will be included** section. is a step during this install